rmendels/rerddapXtracto/README.md

-# rerddapXtracto (Version 0.4.7)
+# rerddapXtracto (Version 1.0.0)
-rerddapXtracto - R package for accessing environmental data using rerddap
+rerddapXtracto - R package for accessing environmental data using 'rerddap'

 ******
-`rxtracto()` now cna display a progress bar
+`rxtracto()` major rewrite of this function to reduce the number of requests made to the ERDDAP server, and to improve overall speed.
 ******

-******
-This version is updated to work with `rerddap` Version 0.6.0, earlier versions can fail.
-This version is now on CRAN,  as is `plotdap`.
-******

-The big change with this version is the ability to cross the dateline for datasets that are on a (-180, 180) longitude grid.
-Some caveats when trying to make an extract that crosses the dateline:

-- Request must be on a (0, 360) longitude grid
-- Several of the checks that the request makes sense are disabled if the request cross the dateline and the dataset is on a (-180, 180) longitude grid.
-- User therefore has more responsibility to check that the request makes sense for the dataset being accessed.

-Also, several of the internal functions have been refactored, making the code in the main functions a little cleaner.

 `rerddapXtracto` is an <span style="color:blue">R</span> package developed to subset and extract satellite and other oceanographic related data from a remote <span style="color:blue">ERDDAP</span> server.
-The program can extract data for a moving point in time along a user-supplied set of longitude, latitude, time and depth  (new in this version) points; in a 3D bounding box; or within a polygon (through time).
+The program can extract data for a moving point in time along a user-supplied set of longitude, latitude, time and depth points; in a 3D bounding box; or within a polygon (through time).

-New in this version is that a track can now move in (x, y, z, t) space if appropriate for the dataset being accessed.
-And two plotting functions have been added,  `plotTrack()` and `plotBox()` that make use of the `plotdap` package.
+There are also two plotting functions,  `plotTrack()` and `plotBox()` that make use of the `plotdap` package.
 See the new [rerdapXtracto vignette](https://rmendels.github.io/UsingrerddapXtracto.html).
-A lot of the code has been reworked, in particular the handling of time,  and in the formation of the requests to `rerddap`.